 He began to pursue him with vigor nearly capturing him while he was preaching on the book of Romans in Dundee and then on to Ayr with an entire army on hand to capture the one man.
 Wishart managed to evade him and travel throughout Scotland preaching to people wherever and whenever he had the opportunity to do so.

-Towards the end of his life, Wishart met John Knox who would go on to become one of the most prominent figures of the Scottish Reformation.
+In 1545 Wishart had just departed from Dundee when the plague swept through the city.
+He immediately returned and ministered to the people of the city by caring for the sick and preaching the gospel.
+Wishart then met John Knox who would go on to become one of the most prominent figures of the Scottish Reformation.
 Knox started out as a bodyguard for Wishart, carrying a sword with him as he traveled.

-In 1546 Wishart was apprehended by Beaton’s men and thrown in the Seatower at St. Andrews.
+In 1545 or 1546, Wishart was apprehended by Beaton’s men and thrown in the Seatower at St. Andrews.
 Knox wanted to go into captivity with the man who had become his friend and mentor but Wishart turned him back with the words “One is enough for a sacrifice”.
-He was tried on the 28th of February and sentenced to death by burning at the stake the next day.
-He was just 33 years old.
+He was tried and sentenced to death by burning at the stake when he was just 33 years old.

 In his book “Why Revival Tarries” Leonard Ravenhill poignantly summarises one of the lessons we should take away from Wishart’s life and death.
 “Ah! brother preachers” he writes,” we love the old saints, missionaries, martyrs, reformers: our Luthers, Bunyans, Wesleys, Asburys etc. We will write their biographies, reverence their memories, frame their epitaphs, and build their cenotaphs.
 We will do anything except imitate them.
 We cherish the last drop of their blood, but watch the first drop of our own.”
 Spiritual growth is a costly business, may we be bold enough to embrace it completely in our youth.